- Can I use the builders agent to buy the new construction home?

 Your agent will know what options have the most perceived value for resale and will know what you can expect to pay for upgrades based on the builders standards.
 Your agent should help you with the selections.

-Builders contracts protect the builder not you.
-In my experience they won’t change anything in the contract but you need to know hat you are agreeing to.
+Builders do not use the standard offer to purchase used for resale homes in NC. contracts protect the builder not you.
+In my experience they won’t change anything in the contract but you need to know what you are agreeing to.
 It’s usually a good idea to consult an attorney to go over the contract with you so you understand what you are signing.

 Your agent should keep a close watch on the house during construction and inform you of anything that doesn’t look right.
 Your agent should be a good sounding board and help you realize what it important and what isn’t.